If you're logged in, you can click here to add a study

 Register for an Account or Login

-First, if you haven’t already, you will need to register at www.bycatch.org/user.
-Simply input your contact information and your registration will be approved by the website Administrator.
+First, if you haven’t already, you will need to register for an account.

 After hitting “submit” on the first page in which you entered information, a second page will open in which you should input a summary of the efficacy of the technique evaluated in the article.
 There are drop-down menus provided so that you adhere to using the terms which have been defined and linked in the database.
 The first drop down menu allows you to input the type of study: field-based, lab-based, or a summary of multiple studies.
 The next drop downs are for the reduction technique used, fishing gear, and bycatch species.
-If you are not sure which reduction technique to select, refer to the glossary.
+If you are not sure which reduction technique to select, refer to the glossary provided.
 Only in rare instances will you need to input a new technique.
 For cells lacking drop-down menus you should type in the information (e.g., target catch) using terms drawn from the article.
 If the information asked for is not relevant, please write n/a.
 Also, if you don't see a certain species, please email the Database Administrator.

 If you require guidance, you may wish to consult other summaries already in the database.
 Once you submit this information, it will not appear in the public form of the database until approved by the Database Administrator.
 Any question, please contact: firstname.lastname@example.org.